Why I'm revisiting software fundamentals and my learning plan

 I started programming at the age of 16, during my junior year of high school.
 I am now 28, so that's over 10 years.
 Though I had a few years in between where I didn't code due to life circumstances.

 Was my degree not enough?
 I wouldn't say that.
-My degree was useful in helping me lay down a proper foundation.
+My degree was useful in helping me lay down a foundation.
 I am extremely grateful for the great professors that taught me during my undergrad.
 Shoutout to Kelvin Lwin, Daniel, Alberto Cerpa, Florin Rusu, and Angelo Kyrilov.
 My apologies if I may have missed other great professors.
 But a CS degree doesn't cover everything.
 And that's okay.
-That's what independent learning is for.
+That's what self learning is for.

 If I really wanted to, I could go all in on interview prep and maybe land a job in the next 6-12 months.
 But I'm not.
-I'm just taking a more hollistic, longer-term approach.
+I'm taking a more hollistic, longer-term approach.
 I will still do interview prep though, as I will mention below in a later section.

 I'm revisiting the fundamentals because I want to refine my understanding, close knowledge gaps, visit untouched areas, and revisit concepts with more maturity and context than I had back in school.
 I'm also rebuilding my career from the ground up and this is a way to get my bases covered.
 I want to widen and deepen my base of knowledge.
 I also love learning !